IvaRoSoft/ReadMore_for_PulseCMS/ReadMore_jQuery/README.md

 .-.-.-.-.-

-For Pulse CMS edited by IvaRo Soft Slovakia - 2019.
+For Pulse CMS edited by IvaRoSoft Slovakia - 2019.

 License: MIT.